-Load low priority CSS resources in the background without impacting page speed with this simple technique for asynchronous CSS loading.Jump To The Result
+Load low priority, non-critical CSS resources in the background without impacting page speed with this simple technique for asynchronous CSS loading.Jump To The Result

 What Is Asynchronous Loading?

 Asynchronous loading simply means downloading a file in the background without hindering higher priority resources or otherwise impacting the loading process.